schadha17/Automatic-Routine-Code-Updates-IaC/README.md

 FEATURES:
 - This script searches for a pattern and replaces it with the new changes
 - It is also capable of inserting an entire newline after search string is found

-Any feedback will be highly appreciated at sid.chadha17@gmail.com :)